 Dog’s Eye View: Puppies are for life, not just for Christmas

-Laura Tyler is a certified professional dog trainer with 25 years of experience and has earned associate certification through the International Association of Animal Behavior Consultants.
-She owns Total Teamwork Training LLC here in Northwest Colorado.
+Laura Tyler is a certified professional dog trainer with 25 years of experience.
+She has earned associate certification through the International Association of Animal Behavior Consultants and owns Total Teamwork Training LLC here in Northwest Colorado.

 Support Local Journalism